cnti-testcatalog/testsuite/INSTALL.md

 #### Air-Gapped

-The CNF-TestSuite has the ability to install in an airgapped environment.
+The CNF-TestSuite has the ability to install in an air-gapped environment.
 A tarball with upstream tools can be created from a source installation, or downloaded from the binaries of the release.

-<details><summary> Click here for brief air gap install details</summary>
+<details><summary> Click here for brief air-gap install details</summary>
 <p>

-Prerequite: Follow the source install instructions which will create a working binary which will create the air-gapped tarball.
+Prerequite: Follow the source install instructions to create a working binary which will generate the air-gapped tarball.
-Prerequite: Follow the source install instructions to create the air-gapped tarball.

 Follow these steps to create an air-gap tarball and to bootstrap the cluster with the tarball: